glasgowagreement/site-content/en/collapse_total_qna.md

 This way we all can share with each other what are we doing and boost each other!

-Note: whenever you feel safe, also tag directly Total Company -> @TotalEnergies
+Note: whenever you feel safe, also directly tag Total the company -> @TotalEnergies

-We will compile all the actions in Glasgow Agreement social media (if any information is missing, let us know!).
+We will compile all actions in Glasgow Agreement social media (if any information is missing, let us know!).

-### About Mobi Materials and Action Materials
+### Mobi Materials and Action Materials

 Each action will be adapted to local context resulting in a diversity of actions.
-To show that we are all united have at least 1 banner with “Collapse Total” and "Glasgow Agreement" in your action.
+To show that we are all united have at least one banner with “Collapse Total” and "Glasgow Agreement" in your action.
 This can be the logo or the sentence “Collapse Total to Avoid Total Collapse”.

-If you want to, you can also have flags and stickers with collapse total and/or glasgow agreement.
+If you want to, you can also have flags and stickers with Collapse Total and/or Glasgow Agreement.
 Soon we will have documents available to be printed.

 You can find the logos and images [here](../brand/).

-### About Action Photos and Videos
+### Action Photos and Videos

 Please send us around 3 photos of your action and a short video before 19th November!

 We will do a wrap up video with all actions and add the photos to the website.

-### About Press
+### Press

 We will send international press releases about the actions.
 If you/your group have international press contacts, please help us boost Collapse Total and share broadly the actions that will happen.
 Contact us by email.

-All local/regional press will be cover by each organization.
-We would like if you could send us any press release you send related to Collapse Total.
+All local/regional press will be covered by each organization.
+We would like it if you could forward us any press release you send related to Collapse Total.

-Email: collapsetotal@glasgowagreement@riseup.net
+Email: collapsetotal@glasgowagreement.net

-### About Articles, Reports and Information
+### Articles, Reports and Information

-Did you/your group write an article about total or launched a report about it’s impacts?
-Are you fighting against a new project of Total that is not that know but should be?
-Share with us  so we can share with everyone!
+Did you/your group write an article about Total or release a report about its impacts?
+Are you fighting against a new project of Total that is not well known but should be?
+Share it with us so we can share with everyone!

-## 7. What kind of support is given?
+## 7. What kind of support is available?

-Glasgow Agreement is as great as the effort put by the member organizations.
+The Glasgow Agreement is as great as the effort contributed by its member organizations.

-Right now we don’t support financially actions - If you don’t know funds that can support you, we can send information about it.
+Currently we do not provide financial support for actions - If you are unaware of any funds that can support you, we can send you information to help you find this.

-If you need to connect with other groups: i) from your territory; ii) that are working in similar subjects; iii) to do a solidarity action; we can help making these connections!
+If you need to connect with other groups: i) from your territory; ii) that are working in similar subjects; iii) to conduct an action in solidarity; we can help you make these connections!

-Any request please say so by email and we will check if any member organization can address it!
+If you have any requests please tell us by email and we will find out if any other member organization can address this for you!